jrgparkinson/xctrade/README.md

 For details of how the app works, see [https://github.com/jrgparkinson/xctrade/wiki](the wiki)

 # Developer instructions
+Please get involved if you have an idea to improve the app!
+Simply fork this repository then submit a pull request with your change.
+See below for more details of how the app works...

 This app consist of a python backend (using [https://www.djangoproject.com/](Django)) and a JS front end ([https://reactjs.org/](ReactJS)).
 The design is based on [https://material-ui.com/](Material).

 In production, the JS front end is compiled and minified, then served from the Django static files path.